Skip to main content

 Emergency Procedures

-• Accidents or injuries
+2. Accidents or injuries

-• Weather-related changes
+4. Weather-related changes

-• Medical conditions (preconditions or those brought on by something at the event)
+5. Medical conditions (preconditions or those brought on by something at the event)

 In the Case of an Emergency

 1. Your first priority is to provide appropriate medical attention to the injured participant.
 Call 911, police, or an ambulance as appropriate.
-Note: if it is necessary to leave the accident scene to secure emergency care, a responsible program representative should stay at the scene.
+Note: If it is necessary to leave the accident scene to secure emergency care, a responsible program representative should stay at the scene.

 2. Contact the parent or guardian as soon as possible.

-3. Contact the County Extension Director.
+3. Contact the county Extension director (CED).

 4. Contact UF/IFAS Extension (the CED will help facilitate this process).
 Start with the district director and then the state 4-H program office.
-If the incident occurs after hours or on weekends, do not hesitate to contact the program leader or district director at home.
+If the incident occurs after hours or on a weekend, do not hesitate to contact the program leader or district director at home.
 The individual you contact will be responsible for making additional UF/IFAS Extension contacts on your behalf.

 6. After the situation is stabilized and the appropriate parties have been contacted, complete a detailed accident/incident report.
 Contact your county insurance/risk manager to determine if your county requires the information in a specific format.
-If the situation involves a staff member or volunteer, follow UF/IFAS HR workers' compensation procedure.
+If the situation involves a staff member or volunteer, follow the UF HR workers’ compensation procedure.

 It is important that paid and volunteer staff involved in a program or event know the emergency plan.
 Do not attempt to work through handling the emergency alone.
 There is strong support available through UF/IFAS Extension.
 Use it.

 Figure 1.
-Emergency plant flowchart.
+Emergency plan flowchart.

 Emergency Plan